 - Increased visibility and discoverability through advertising assists with an organic presence on Walmart.com

 - New sellers and sellers with new products can drive traffic and sales through advertising

 - Struggling or low performing SKUs can improve visibility

 - More quickly and strategically take advantage of seasonality spikes through seasonal/holiday product ad campaigns

 - Improve seller’s share of voice in their category

 All featured/sponsored product sections operate on a cost-per-click (CPC) pricing model.

 Advertisers are charged only when a user clicks on the ad and is forwarded to the ad’s landing page.

 5. Optimize Your Walmart Product Listing Page Content

-Understanding Walmart’s style guide for product listings and taking advantage of all inputs to create optimized listings can have an enormous impact on your catalog performance.
+If you go above and beyond to ensure you’re in line with Walmart’s style guide for product listings, and take advantage of all inputs to create optimized listings, it can have an enormous impact on your catalog performance.